valerio-oliveira/dataops-trail/README.md

 The infrastructure was created with Terraform 1.1.5, whereas the deployment was performed on AWS EC2 Debian v.
 10 virtual machines using Ansible v.
 2.12.1.

 The Web application was built into a Docker image using Docker v.
-20.10.12 and is available on Dockerhub, from where the playbook builds the REST service.
+20.10.12 and is available on Dockerhub, from where the playbook get it to build the REST application.

 Moreover, this project is subdivided into tree projects:

 - Application project: includes the REST application code and Dockerfile
 - Terraform project: creates the infrastructure layer
-- Ansible project: handles the deployment of applications and their dependencies
+- Ansible project: handles the application deployment its dependencies

 ### Region 1 contains:

-- A service host with HAProxy load balancer and
+- An EC2 service host with HAProxy load balancer and
-- An application host running 3 instances of the Web application (Django/Python v.
+- An EC2 application host running 3 instances of the Web application (Django/Python v.
 3.2.5)
-- The database host running the Main PostgreSQL v.
+- An EC2 database host running the Main PostgreSQL v.
 13.5 database

 ### Region 2 contains: